sourcegraph/about/blogposts/announcing-sourcegraph-3.5.md

 <p style="text-align: center"><a href="https://vimeo.com/343070976" target="_blank">View on Vimeo</a></p>
 </p>

 Line decorations enhance code views with Sourcegraph extensions such as [Codecov](https://sourcegraph.com/extensions/sourcegraph/codecov), [Sentry](https://sourcegraph.com/extensions/sourcegraph/sentry), and [Datadog](https://sourcegraph.com/extensions/sourcegraph/datadog-metrics).
-In 3.5, line decorations support is now available on pull/merge requests.
+In 3.5, line decorations are now available on pull/merge requests on GitHub, Bitbucket Server, and GitLab.

 Here is an example of the Codecov Sourcegraph extension showing covered (and uncovered) lines in a pull request in GitHub: